emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You conjure dosens of weapons and lauch them at your foes.
 Make a Basic Spell attack against the Dexterity Defense DC of each creature in a 14m long line that is 6m wide to deal 6d10 Bludgeoning, Piercing, or Slashing damage (your choice for each target).

+At 7th level and 15th level, the damage increases by 4d10.

 You can use this Flourish once per day.

 ### Wrathful Smite
 Fear, Mental, Spell\
 1 action\
 You call down divine wrath on your foes.
 Make a Melee Strike.
 On a success, the targets takes an extra 1d6 mental damage.
 Additionally, if the target is a creature, it becomes Frightened 1.

+At 15th level, the damage increases by 1d6.

 You can use this Flourish once per day.